anushaporeddy030697/student_internship_management/README.md

 I had learned few concepts in mongoDB which helped me to connect webpages with Database.
 09-29-2022
 we are working on the funconality of the login page  and advertising

+ we had completed the funconality for the company login .